metacreature/ecmb_builder/README.md

 - open the folder "ecmb_builder"
 - open the git-console with right-click (like you have done before)
 - type `invoke init "My_Manga_Name"`

+### 3) Preparing for build
+- Now you can find a "book_config.json" - file in "source_dir/My_Manga_Name/".
+You should open it with a simple text-editor and add the meta-data like description, genres.
+Optional information you can leave empty, default or simply delete them if you don't need it.
+If you leave them to default they won't appear in the book.
+- What the hell is "start_with": "my_image_name.jpg#left" at the chapters?
+If there is a prolog, spacer-images you don't want to delete or the chapter starts with a double-page-image its good to specify where the reader-app should jump, if you click on a chapter.
+When I was building ePub-files it was really confusing that the chapter started with a "random" image instead of the chapter's title-image.
+- If you have downloaded the images from the web it would be a good idea to delete translation-credits and adds from your source-folder, delete/add spacer-images and maybe even swap or edit images.
+- If you haven't got cover-images it would be good to add at least the front-cover.

+### 4) Build the book(s)